ecmwf-ifs/ifs-arpege-coding-standards/suites/sections/structure.rst

 Configuration structure
 -----------------------
-ecFlow variables are cascading, i.e. they can be defined at any node level with the lowermost node taking precedence.
+ecFlow variables are inherited, i.e. they can be defined at any node level with the innermost node taking precedence.
 This means families can be used to apply configuration settings to all tasks within them, or to override settings that are inherited from higher up in the suite.
 This is particularly useful for configuration that may need to be changed "on the fly" without editing the suite definition.
 This avoids the need to "hack" deployed scripts (either on the